thakkaryash21/real-time-air-quality-prediction-with-kafka/phase_1_streaming_infrastructure/README.md

-# Phase 1

-## Setting up Kafka and Creating a Topic
+# Setting up Kafka and Creating a Topic

 All steps are from within the root directory of the repository.